DBCDK/log-tracer/README.md

 [![Build Status](https://travis-ci.org/DBCDK/log-tracer.svg?branch=master)](https://travis-ci.org/DBCDK/log-tracer)
 # log-tracer
-Log-tracer will be a commandline-tool for developers who wants to extract logs from one or more container, application or node for a given period, log-level, specific application.
-A prerequisite is that all applications logs in a unified format and at the lowest log-level possible (without decreasing performance significantly) and forwards to a [Apache Kafka](https://kafka.apache.org/) topic.
-The upside is the user a typical dev ops person
+Log-tracer is a commandline-tool for developers who wants to extract logs from one or more containers, applications or nodes for a given period, log-level, specific application.
+A prerequisite is that all applications log in a unified format and at the lowest log-level possible (without decreasing performance significantly) and forwards to an [Apache Kafka](https://kafka.apache.org/) topic.
+The upside is that the user - a typical devops person -
 * can compare and monitor logs without having to open a ssh tunnel to every relevant container or host.
 * can extract logs retroactive in a different level than the default.
 (Think about it.
 Bug shows up in production.
 Retrieve all logs from relevant containers at i.e. debug level)
 * manage for how long the log messages should be stored via Kafkas retention hours